croaky/blog/articles/block-ads-etc-hosts.md

 On my laptop, the internet is fast, private, and mostly ad-free.
 On my phone, the internet is fast and private.
-This approach is a middle ground without undue cost or technical burden.
-It doesn't cost anything and there is little to maintain.
+This approach is a middle ground without extra cost and little to maintain.